-Academic Journey:I'm currently Assistant Professor of Philosophy at St. Louis Community College where I've been teaching courses in the Humanities Department since Spring of 2021.
+Academic Journey:I'm currently Assistant Professor of Philosophy at St. Louis Community College where I've taught since Spring of 2021.

 Published:![]()